coleifer/peewee/docs/new/relationships.rst

 Note that we are selecting from the user table twice - once in the context of the user who created the favorite, and again as the author of the tweet.

-With Peewee, we use :py:meth:`Model.alias` to alias a model class so it can be referenced twice in a single query:
+With Peewee, we use :meth:`Model.alias` to alias a model class so it can be referenced twice in a single query:

 .. code-block:: python